-Earlier this month, my mom, brother, and his best friend stopped by to visit on their way up to the cabin for a night of relaxation in the mountains.
-Since they arrived shortly before lunchtime, we chatted for a little bit before heading out to grab a quick bite to eat.
+A while ago, my mom, brother, and his best friend stopped by to visit on the way up to their cabin for a night of relaxation in the mountains.
+Since they arrived shortly before lunchtime, we chatted for a little bit before heading out to grab something to eat.

-Because the rest of my family enjoys burgers more than I, my guy and I brought them to a tiny family-owned place about a mile up the road.
+Because the rest of my family really enjoys burgers, I brought them to a tiny family-owned place about a mile up the road.
 A rather unassuming building about the size of an RV, the burger stand almost always has a line that snakes around the tables and into the parking lot, and after ordering, customers wait at least 30 minutes to receive their meals during the lunch and dinner rushes.

-Although the burgers look fairly typical and come with all of the traditional toppings, my guy swears that their sides and sweets make it worth the wait.
-And since he chows down on burgers multiple times each week, he would know!
+Although the burgers look fairly typical and come with all of the traditional toppings, my friends swear that the stand’s sides and sweets make it worth the wait.
+And since they chow down on burgers multiple times each week, they would know!
 Fat crispy onion rings, crunchy deep-friend zucchini, and thick creamy milkshakes made with real fresh fruit…

-So when we treated my family, I easily convinced them to try the milkshakes.
-While my brother immediately knew what he wanted—a mix of strawberry and pineapple, two of his favorite flavors ever since we were tiny kids!—my mom hemmed and hawed over what to choose.
-She carefully read the menu board, scanning the flavors and prices, until she finally settled on the seasonal peach, although still slightly hesitant over its $2 higher price compared to the rest of the milkshakes.
+So when treating my family, I easily convinced them to try the milkshakes.
+While my brother immediately knew what he wanted — a mix of strawberry and pineapple (two of his favorite flavors ever since we were tiny kids!) — my mom hemmed and hawed over what to choose.
+She carefully read the menu board, scanning the flavors, until she finally settled on the seasonal peach, although still slightly hesitant and second guessing herself while we snagged a table.

 After we picked up our big brown bags of food, I watched Mom take her first sip.
 And second.
 And third.
 And fourth.
 And… Her eyes lit up like a little kid on Christmas morning as she drank through the straw.
 When I asked what she thought, she exclaimed, “It tastes like peach ice cream!” and proceeded to polish off the entire thing.